xlatt/Document-statistics-service/README.md

 * Paragraph average length
 * Word frequency in descending order

 Apache Tika is used as text extractor as it was suggested in assignment.
 Reasoning for using database is explained in **Database** section.
+From all REST server frameworks I looked into, Spark seems to be the one with the least effort needed to start working with it and least resources foot print and it still offers variety of functions.